asakatsuOrg/AsaKatsuProject/reports/elucian/readme.md

 Elucian is working as Sage-Code Tech Instructor.

+* 1'st Challange: Learn Bash unilt 1 Oct 2022

+# Volunteer

-You can ask elucian about:
+You can ask Elucian about:

 1. Programming languages
 2. Software Engineering